Sibany/GenAI/README.md

 # USERNAME_SQL="your_username"
 # PASSWORD="your_password"
 ```
-## In some cases you will need to change the connection to DB
+## In some cases you will need to change the connection to DB insde the SQL.PY file

 # Use a completely different connection string format for Windows Authentication
 ```